-The information in this section contains information through February 20, 2019 except as may otherwise be set forth below.
+The information in this section contains information through February 15, 2020 except as may otherwise be set forth below.

-The State sponsors several public employee retirement systems and also provides other post-employment benefits.
+The State sponsors several public employee retirement systems and provides other post-employment benefits.
 This section will describe these plans in turn.
 It should be noted that the characteristics of the pension plan systems, where significant assets are available to meet the State's obligations, are different than the characteristics of the systems providing other post-employment benefits, which have not accumulated significant assets.
 Both types of plans have unfunded liabilities that represent significant financial obligations of the State, both now and in the future.
-In round numbers, the unfunded actuarial accrued liability ("UAAL") of the major pension systems aggregate approximately \$34.3 billion and the UAAL of the other major post-employment benefits systems aggregate approximately \$20.8 billion.
+In round numbers, the unfunded actuarial accrued liability ("UAAL") of the major pension systems aggregate approximately \$39.1 billion and the UAAL of the other major post-employment benefits systems aggregate approximately \$21.4 billion, based on the most recent actuarial valuations.